Yamana Sōzen

 Yamana Sōzen (山名 宗全) was originally Yamana Mochitoyo (山名 持豊) before becoming a monk.
 Due to his red complexion, he was sometimes known as Aka-nyūdō, "the Red Monk".
-He was one of the daimyōs who fought against Hosokawa Katsumoto during the Ōnin War in Heian-kyō.
+He was one of the shogun daimyōs who fought against Hosokawa Katsumoto during the Ōnin War in Heian-kyō.

 Biography

 Yamana Sōzen was born to Yamana Tokihiro (1367–1435), head of the Yamana clan.
-Tokihiro was the shugo governor of Tajima, Bingo, Aki, and Iga provinces.
+Tokihiro was the shugo (provincial governor) of Tajima, Bingo, Aki, and Iga provinces.
 Tokihiro, who was often in bad health, retired in 1433 and passed his numerous lands to Sōzen.
-Sōzen went on to defeat Akamatsu Mitsuhide (1373–1441) in the Kakitsu Incident, and became governor of Harima Province the same year.
+Sōzen went on to defeat Akamatsu Mitsuhide (1373–1441) of Akamatsu clan in the Kakitsu Incident, and became governor of Harima Province the same year.

 The Yamana clan had seen many defeats over the years, while the Hosokawa clan was one of the three families which controlled the position of kanrei, deputy to the shōgun.
 Thus, Yamana Sōzen resented the wealth and power enjoyed by his son-in-law, Hosokawa Katsumoto.
 Unwilling to engage him in open warfare until he was sure of his strength, Yamana chose to intervene in a number of succession disputes and other political affairs, thwarting Hosokawa's plans and desires, and slowly gaining allies for himself.

 In 1464, a succession dispute erupted over the shogunate itself.
 The shōgun, Ashikaga Yoshimasa, was considering retirement.
 Hosokawa supported the Shōgun's brother, Ashikaga Yoshimi as the successor.
 Hino Tomiko, who was the mother of Ashikaga Yoshihisa, was against her husband's decision to give the shogunate to Yoshimi, so she sought military support to secure the succession of her son Yoshihisa.
 Yamana chose to support Yoshihisa, the Shōgun's infant son.

 In 1466, both sides having spent several years gathering forces, both Yamana and Hosokawa felt ready to engage the other, and skirmishes began to break out.